 But why do this?
 Well, for one, coffee and alcohol have always been good bedfellows.
 Bailey’s Irish Cream, for instance, is a coffee-tasting alcoholic beverage.

-Plus, soaking coffee beans in alcohol is a nice way to get some energy without drinking coffee.
+Plus, infused coffee beans with alcohol is a nice way to get some energy without drinking coffee.
 We do want to temper your expectations here a bit though.
 If you’re expecting your alcohol to be as caffeinated as a cup of coffee, that won’t be the case.

 Why?
 Alcohol depresses the caffeine in coffee beans.
 It will still be in there, possibly enough to increase your energy, but not to the same extent as if you just drank straight coffee.